-• Structures 3.2 and 3.3 have been upgraded by BSC to a rock wall and a similar rock wall upgrading is proposed for 2.3.

-- WP have prepared a report in 2014 for BSC investigating the options to upgrade at and adjacent to Jonson Street (Collectively referred to as Jonson Street Structure and structure numbers 1.1 - 1.7 in Table 1). - Periods of beach erosion have occurred including erosion due to a major storm in early June that caused erosion along the NSW coastline and further damage to the walls.
+- Structures 3.2 and 3.3 have been upgraded by BSC to a rock wall and, it is understood, a similar rock wall upgrading is being considered for 2.3. - WP have prepared a report in 2014 for BSC investigating the options to upgrade at and adjacent to Jonson Street (Collectively referred to as Jonson Street Structure and structure numbers 1.1 - 1.7 in Table 1). - Periods of beach erosion have occurred including erosion due to a major storm in early June that caused erosion along the NSW coastline and further damage to the walls.